aryx/ocaml-elm-playground/README.md

 If you type on the arrow keys on your keyboard the blue square should move in the corresponding direction.
 If you type `q` it will exit the game.

+Note that with the Playground API the center of the screen is at `(0, 0)`.

 Simple web application
 --------------------------